maitreverge/CS50W/ressources/week_3/django_ressources.md

 ```

 is a file we're going to interact with with the CLI.
-Generally, we don't need to toch that file
+Generally, we don't need to touch that file

 ```text
 settings.py